chixm/servertemplate/readme.md

 this project is developed in Windows PC.
 So the scripts in package.json is basically work only on Windows.

 ## To Run Server
 To run server.
-Just run Executable named atago.exe
+Just run Executable named atago.exe in src/main directory.

 ## About Golang
 Golang version 1.14 is used to develop.